Policy Number: 26

 - Attainment of program goals cannot adversely impact other areas.

-- Any Achievement Awards paid to nonexempt employees must be included in overtime calculations under the Fair Labor Standards Act.
+- Any achievement awards paid to nonexempt employees must be included in overtime calculations under the Fair Labor Standards Act.
 This is applied retroactively for the effective time period of the program.
-Funding for Achievement Award payments must be sufficient to cover recalculated overtime payments.
+Funding for achievement award payments must be sufficient to cover recalculated overtime payments in such cases.

 B. Program Review and Approval

-The head of the operating unit is responsible for the operation of the AAP within the unit and for its compliance with all relevant guidelines.
-Each AAP must be approved by the head of the operating unit and by the head of the area, if applicable.
+The head of the project or department is responsible for the operation of the AAP within the project or department and for its compliance with all relevant guidelines.
+Each AAP must be approved by the head of the project or department.
 A university-wide AAP requires the President's approval.
+A copy of the AAP must be submitted to Human Resources upon approval of the program.

-The AAP must be reviewed and evaluated at least annually by the head of the operating unit to ensure the program's goals are achieved and to determine whether the program will be changed or continued.
-Each operating unit is responsible for maintaining the AAP form(s) and supporting documentation.
+The AAP must be reviewed and evaluated at least annually by the head of the project or department to ensure the program's goals are achieved and to determine whether the program will be changed or continued.
+Each project manager or department is responsible for maintaining the AAP form(s) and supporting documentation.